User documentation for the PLEIADES cluster at the University of Wuppertal

 Virtual environments provide a way to create isolated and self-contained Python environments with their own set of packages and dependencies, making it easier to manage different projects without interference.
 In this section, we will explore the steps required to create a virtual environment using pip and venv or Conda and install the necessary packages for running JupyterLab with IPython kernels.
 These kernels can then be selected from the JupyterLab interface and will provide the associated virtual environment from within your JupyterLab session.

 As long as you want to have a virtual environment, which uses Python 3.10.4 (the Python version of JupyterHub), you can do all steps from within a JupyterLab session’s terminal.
-However, we highly suggest to follow our instructions while on one of the log in nodes or on a worker node.
-Usually, the latter should be preferred, as not to overload the log in nodes.
+However, we highly suggest to follow our instructions while on one of the login nodes or on a worker node.
+Usually, the latter should be preferred, as not to overload the login nodes.
 Further, if no local Python installation is used for the kernel, the module load

 command should load a Python version with the affix -bare.
 This ensures, that virtual environments will be void of Python modules/packages upon creation (in particular the environment variable PYTHONPATH will remain empty).